Benefits of Rebalancing your Cryptocurrency Portfolio

 What is Rebalancing?

 Over a given period of time, a portfolio’s ratio of assets will change due to those assets having varying returns on performance.
 This means the portfolio will no longer be aligned with the desired percent allocation for each asset.
 Rebalancing therefore refers to the process of periodically buying or selling assets within a portfolio to maintain a specific asset allocation (ratio of assets).
 Portfolio rebalancing is often employed as a low-cost management strategy for long-term investment funds.

 Benefits of Rebalancing

 The main purpose of incorporating a rebalancing strategy into a portfolio is to reduce or “reset” the risk incurred from changes in asset valuations within a portfolio.
-Over a period of time, assets within a portfolio will have different returns that change a portfolio’s overall asset allocation.
+The continuous drift of asset prices and percent allocations in a portfolio means the portfolio will consistently maintain varying levels of risk.

 A rebalancing strategy sells off assets which over performed during the last period, while purchases the assets which under performed during the last time period.
 By employing a periodic rebalancing strategy, a portfolio’s original risk profile can be maintained regardless of market movement and volatility.

 Making decisions ultimately comes down to determining the acceptable level of risk you are willing to accept for the reward potential possible in any given portfolio.
 Each individual will sustain a degree of risk.
 Implementing a rebalancing strategy will provide a way for your portfolio to automatically assess the change in risk and make adjustments to return your portfolio to the originally desired level of risk.
 The primary goal of rebalancing a portfolio is not to maximize returns, but to minimize the risk relative to a target asset allocation.